Magnetization, chemical potential and entropy of degenerate

 It is of

-interest to calculate the temperature corrections toand the meaning of entropy of ideal electron gas in strong
+interest to calculate the temperature corrections to and the meaning of entropy of ideal electron gas in strong

 magnetic field.
 Let’s use for this asymptotic expansion [5]: